 2. Key Components of ERP systems

-- Financial management: ERP systems handle critical financial operations like ledger management and tax management, making real-time financial reporting and transaction tracking easy and accurate.
+- Financial management: ERP systems handle critical financial operations like ledger and tax management, making real-time financial reporting and transaction tracking easy and accurate.

 - Manufacturing and supply chain management: Dedicated ERP systems optimise production planning and scheduling, inventory control, order management, and procurement.